 - regarding federally protected rights; and

-- someone acting as a state or local official.
+- someone acting as a state or local official, or with state authority.

 When is someone acting under the “Color of State Law”?